USNavalResearchLaboratory/SeaRay/docs/run-desktop.rst

 .. tip::

-	If using Windows, remember to replace the forward slash with the backslash in directory paths, and to use the Anaconda prompt and not the DOS prompt.
+	You can issue UNIX like commands in Windows via the PowerShell.
+Otherwise, use the Anaconda prompt and replace the forward slash with the backslash in directory paths.

 OpenCL Background
 -----------------